wesmason/personal-website/now-current.md

 permalink: "/now"
 ---

 You've found a [now page](https://nownownow.com/about).
-You can see my [About Me](/about-me) page for general information about me and below for what's going on now.
-You can see an archive of past "Now" updates under the [Now Archive](/now/archive).
+You can see an archive of past "Now" updates under the [Now Archive](/now/archive) and the permalink for this update below.
+You can see my [About Me](/about-me) page if you're looking for more general information about me.